PearceKof/minishell/README.md

 ## Requirements

-- All the requirements for this project are outlined in the project description.
+- All the requirements for this project are outlined in the subject en.subject.pdf.
-- Language: C, following the Norm.
+- Language: C
 - Memory Management: All allocated memory must be properly freed, and no memory leaks are tolerated.
 - Makefile: The project must include a Makefile with at least the following rules: all, clean, fclean, re, and $(NAME).
 - Compilation: Use `gcc` with the flags `-Wall`, `-Wextra`, and `-Werror`.
-- Libft: The use of your own libft is authorized if it is included in the project directory.

 ## Installation

 To build and run Minishell, you need a C compiler and `make`.
 This program is compatible with Unix-like systems.

 1. Clone the repository:
 ```
 git clone https://github.com/PearceKof/minishell.git
 ```

+2. Go into the cloned directory
 ```
 cd minishell
 ```